lexycole/Number-Guesser-Game/README.md

 Look at the input box on your screen
 Type any number between 1 and 100
-Click the "Guess" button or press Enter
+Click the "Guess" button or press Enter.

 ### `Understanding the Feedback`